gkapfham/schemaanalyst-bibliography/README.md

 If you find that some of the entries are incorrectly formatted and thus your LaTeX and BibTeX tools are not processing them correctly, then please open a new issue and one of us will attempt to resolve your concerns.
-Please note that the provided BibTeX file is not likely to compile correctly &mdash; due to issues with Unicode encoding &mdash; if you try to use `biber` as your BibTeX file manager.
+Please note that the provided BibTeX file is not likely to compile correctly &mdash; due to issues with encoding in Unicode &mdash; if you try to use `biber` as your BibTeX file manager.
 Finally, if you find this repository useful, then we hope that you will star it.